The Correct Use of Soap: Release

 The Correct Use of Soap peaked at number 28 on the UK Albums Chart.
 The tracks "A Song from Under the Floorboards", "Thank You (Falettinme Be Mice Elf Agin)" and "Sweetheart Contract" were released as singles.
 "Thank You" peaked at number 42 on the Billboard Dance Music/Club Play Singles chart in the United States, while "Sweetheart Contract" peaked at number 54 on the UK Singles Chart.

 Following the release of the album, guitarist John McGeoch left Magazine and joined Siouxsie and the Banshees.
 McGeoch also played with Visage, formed by his Magazine bandmates Dave Formula and Barry Adamson.
 He was replaced by Robin Simon (ex-Ultravox, later with Ajantamusic) on the world tour promoting the album.

 "A Song from Under the Floorboards" was featured on Rhino's 2004 box set Left of the Dial: Dispatches from the '80s Underground and has been covered many times in concert by fellow Mancunian Morrissey.
 It was also covered by Australian band My Friend the Chocolate Cake on their ARIA Music Award-winning album Brood (1994), and by Simple Minds on the 2CD edition of their 2009 album Graffiti Soul.

+Critical reception

+Upon its release, the album received mixed reviews in the British music press.
+Record Mirror gave it a 4 out of 5 rating, while Smash Hits reviewer Red Starr wrote: "Despite the fine musicianship doing its best to sound busy and imposing, this thoroughly forgettable set lacks depth, conviction and, most of all, decent songs!"
+NME ranked it 14 on their "Albums Of The Year" list.